rafsan24/random-anime-facts/README.md

 Summary of Program:
 * My program reads data from APIs which have a list of facts for different animes.
 From these APIs, I ask the user to choose which anime they would like to read a random fact about and print it in the terminal.

-Most Challenging topic in the course:
-* The introduction of classes was very challenging for me.
-This is because from coding in global space to structuring classes was something I was not comfortable with until I kept practicing.

 ## KNOWN BUGS AND INCOMPLETE PARTS:
  < None >